A-F-F-A/A-F-F-A/README.md

 ##

 <div align="center">
   Hey!
-I’m Abdulaziz, a Cybersecurity Specialist focused on Threat hunting & Intelligence.
+I’m Abdulaziz, a Cybersecurity Specialist focused on Threat hunting & Detection.
 I enjoy analyzing security data, hunting threats, and understanding how attackers think in order to make the internet and digital world safer.
 </div>

 <br/>